PRL-PRG/codedj-parasite/README.md

 - user friendliness (i.e. decent commandline, encapsulation of stuff, better reporting, etc.)
 - file snapshots & github linguist & cloc and other tools information (not sure this is needed for the paper)
 - incremental downloading

+- how to do cummulative metadata?
+I guess special kind...